The 2026 FIFA World Cup is supposed to be a celebration. The beautiful game, coming to North America, with the world's best teams competing for glory.

 "Leaders at the highest level of football never talk about football again but only about money," Le Roy said, a damning indictment of FIFA's priorities.

-He tried to raise these concerns at the CAF (Confederation of African Football) press conference but was repeatedly denied the microphone.
-"Everyone knew I would certainly not be complacent.
-My fight is not over yet," he said.
+He tried to raise these concerns at the CAF (Confederation of African Football) press conference but was repeatedly denied the microphone. he said.